Brainybrian316/Note-Taker/README.md

   </a>
 </p>

-> A node package used to generate a webpage that will display a team of employees basic info.
-This will enable the user to have quick access to their employees email's and GitHub profiles.
-The package will create three classes: Manager, Engineer, Intern.
-Classes are also color coated by groupings.
+> A backend development project that host an application called Note Taker that can be used to write and save notes.
+This application uses Express.js back end that will save and retrieve note data from a JSON file.
+The applications front end was already created by another team.
+Therefore, my contribution to the code was only the backend.
+The application is also deployed on Heroku.

 ***